dangtuanhuy/assembla-to-jira-migration/README.md

 Jira does offer a number of standard add-ons to make certain migrations easier, but unfortunately it does not offer a tool for migrating Assembla.

-However, **you are now in luck!** By using my Assembla-to-Jira migration tools, it should be very easy to export all of the relevant Assembla data and import most (if not all) of it into a Jira project without loss and/or corruption of data.
+However, **you are now in luck!** By using the Assembla-to-Jira migration tools, it should be very easy to export all of the relevant Assembla data and import most (if not all) of it into a Jira project without loss and/or corruption of data.

 By making use of the [Assembla API](http://api-docs.assembla.cc/content/api_reference.html) and the [Jira API](https://docs.atlassian.com/jira/REST/cloud/), both environments are hooked up in order to make all necessary data transformations.